Habitat and History at Fort Ord, Monterey, California

 - All meals and snacks prepared by an expert cook

 More than a million service people passed through Fort Ord when it was an active military base.
-We particularly welcome those on the trip who spent time at Fort Ord when it was an active base.
+We particularly welcome to the trip those who spent time at Fort Ord when it was an active base.
 Hearing their recollections was a compelling aspect of the inaugural trip in 2012.
 (See also the Sierra Club's Military Families and Veterans Initiative.)

-On one of the days off there will be a planned group outing to the Monterey Bay Aquarium at the historic Cannery Row in Monterey.
-On the other day off the group activity will be visiting the beaches around Monterey Bay and the ocean.
+On one of the days off there will be a planned group outing to the Monterey Bay Aquarium at the historic Cannery Row in Monterey (admission included in the trip fee).
+On the other day off, the group activity will be visiting the beaches and shoreline around Monterey Bay.

 The Monterey airport is less than 15 miles away, and the campsite can easily be reached by a short taxi ride from the airport.
-The campsite is accessible by a private paved road that we will be able to use, but is not open to the general public.
-The San Jose airport is 65 miles to the north, and the San Francisco airport is about 100 miles to the north.
-The trip leader will provide accepted participants with detailed instructions on accessing the campsite and roster information to facilitate ride-sharing.
+The campsite is accessible by a paved road that we will be able to use, but is not open to the general public.
+The San Jose airport is 65 miles to the north, and the San Francisco airport is about 120 miles to the north.
+Detailed instructions on accessing the campsite will be provided to accepted participants by the trip leader, along with roster information to facilitate ride sharing.

 Accommodations and Food